alexdarbyshire/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 Edit secrets.yaml and add the base64 encoded token into it.

 ### Correct the Kubernetes Manifest for the cloudflared-hugo Image
 The output of the Kompose command needed a fair bit of work.
-It gives us an idea of its limitations.
+This process gives us an idea of its limitations.

 We will not use the files it created, below is a cleaned up combined version with the missing requirements added (service, port mappings, and updated image path).